What are orthotics & are they right for you?

 - living a sedentary life at work and home

-- posture adaptions due to to our life histories
+- posture adaptions due to our life histories, injuries and incidents

-We must remember the human body is a 2 million year old design and we were designed to be barefoot on soil or sandy surfaces.
+We must remember the human body is over 1 million years old in design and we were built to be barefoot on soil or sandy surfaces.
 Not many of the global population still live in this state.

 The foot structure is not dissimilar to that of the hand, but who do you know who can demonstrate the same level of dexterity and control in their feet as they have in the hands?

 It may take a period of bedding in before you can wear your orthotics comfortably all day.
 You may have to moderate the time you wear your devices during the first weeks.
 The bedding in period will depend if you are wearing them for sport or during long period of standing and walking.